IlKaiser/IoT_Group-Project/concept.md

 ## Coast guard

 This is the second type of user the application is directed to.
-The main purposes are to make boats respect the rules in proximity of the beach, and also to allow an immediate action of authorities.
+The main purposes are to **make boats respect the rules** in proximity of the beach, and also to allow an **immediate action of authorities**.
 Below we propose one persona that represent this category.

 ![img](https://github.com/IlKaiser/IoT_Group-Project/blob/main/imgs/ThirdUserPersonaMatteo.png)